Estimation of a Structural Break Point in Linear Regression Models: Structural Break Point Estimator

 \section{Structural Break Point Estimator}

-We consider a linear regression model with multiple regressors under a one-time structural break at an unknown date, which allows for partial break in parameters.
-Theoretical results are provided in Section \ref{sec:multimodel} under the general linear regression model.
-In this section we consider the simplest regression model with a constant term to provide intuitive explanation on the construction of the break point estimator.
-Suppose a single break occurs at time $k_0 = [\rho_0 T]$ where $\rho_0 \in (0,1)$, $[\cdot]$ is the greatest smaller integer function, and $\bbone\{t>k_0\}$ is an indicator function that equals one if $t > k_0$ and zero otherwise.
+In this section, I consider the simplest regression model with a constant term to provide an intuitive explanation of the construction of the break point estimator.
+I provide theoretical results in Section \ref{sec:multimodel} under a general linear regression model with multiple regressors.
+Suppose a single break occurs at time $k_0 = [\rho_0 T]$, where $\rho_0 \in (0,1)$, $[\cdot]$ is the greatest smaller integer function, and $\bbone\{t>k_0\}$ is an indicator function that equals one if $t > k_0$ and zero otherwise.